HassanNasrMohamed/Indicators-Enrichment/README.md

 ~~~
 enrich_size = X        # Insert Number Of Indicators to Enrich in Each query.
 ~~~
-Replace 'X' with a value between (1 - 1000) as a number for inreched indicators per query.
+Replace 'X' with a value between (1 - 1000) as a number for enriched indicators per query.
 (The default value is set to 100).

 #### To run the script, use the following command: